rtm-rs/rtm-rs.github.io/source/content/docs/learn/django-sqlalchemy.md

 #> ]>
 ```

-Instead of requiring changes to a relation to handle nested attributes, a ROM relation can leverage its existing associations to determine nested input and changesets can wire up any ids needed by sub records.
-This is all possible without a tool like `accepts_nested_attributes_for` because ROM relations are not expected to handle raw input from a multitude of external sources and they're not expected to handle an object that could be in any random state at any time.
+Instead of requiring changes to a relation to handle nested attributes, a RTM relation can leverage its existing associations to determine nested input and changesets can wire up any ids needed by sub records.
+This is all possible without a tool like `accepts_nested_attributes_for` because RTM relations are not expected to handle raw input from a multitude of external sources and they're not expected to handle an object that could be in any random state at any time.
 Changesets utilize relation schemas to be sure that each attribute is the correct data type and when composed with `#combine` they know to expect associated relations.
 -->

 ## Validation

 ActiveRecord mixes domain-specific data validation with persistence layer.
 An active record object validates itself using its own validation rules.
 We feel this ultimately ends up complicating persistence logic especially when tuning queries in larger projects as the single source of validation needs to work in every context the model is used.
-ROM on the other hand does not have a validation concept built-in.
-Validations in ROM projects need to be handled externally by separate libraries and validated data can be passed down to the command layer to be persisted.
+RTM on the other hand does not have a validation concept built-in.
+Validations in RTM projects need to be handled externally by separate libraries and validated data can be passed down to the command layer to be persisted.
 We expect users to validate data at the system boundaries using rules that make sense in the current context.

-## Where ROM Shines
+## Where RTM Shines

 ### Datastore Support

-As long as there is an adapter, ROM can theoretically support any datastore.
+As long as there is an adapter, RTM can theoretically support any datastore.

 ```ruby
 class Users < ROM::Relation[:mongo]